dragonday3/AUTOMATED-REPORT-GENERATION/README.md

 6. When prompted, enter the name of the CSV file (including the .csv extension).

-7. The program will read the data, analyze it, and generate a PDF report named 'report.pdf' in the same directory.
+8. The program will read the data, analyze it, and generate a PDF report named 'report.pdf' in the same directory.

-8. Check the directory for the generated PDF report.
+9. Check the directory for the generated PDF report.

+# **OUTPUT**